As a general rule, for purposes of the FCT, corporate income is determined on an accrual basis.

 Shares or quotas capital gains

-As a general rule, under the new regime, capital gains derived from the alienation of shares or quotas from Chilean entities are subject to the general tax regime.
+As a general rule, capital gains derived from the alienation of shares or quotas from Chilean entities are subject to the general tax regime.

 Real estate (property) alienation